 Release 2

-The path length of Release 1 functions is unchanged.
+The path length is unchanged from the basic support functions.
 However, data unit handling through the transparent PAD or through the GATE and DATE functions use 500 additional cycles for each data unit IN or OUT.

 Release 3